TallKite/linnstrument-firmware/README.md

 * *(4) For security, unplugging the LinnStrument turns Allow Importing off, so you must turn it on each time you import.*
 * *(5) When importing, first exit all web browsers in case a webmidi page sends rouge NRPN or polypressure messages.*
 * *(6) When importing, slowing down your DAW's playback speed sometimes helps.
 Likewise, when exporting, speeding up your DAW's recording speed can help.*
 * *(7) The All User Settings export is meant for migrating from an old LinnStrument to a new one.
-It will only work if the OS version on the old one matches the OS version on the new one (or more precisely, if the data structure versions match).*
+It will only import if the OS version on the old one matches the OS version on the new one (or more precisely, if the data structure versions match).*
 * *(8) If you get "IMPORT FAILURE" followed by 2 numbers, the 2nd number says which midi message in the import file caused the failure.
 For example, 7 means the 7th midi message.*
 * *(9) MicroLinn imports data via polyphonic pressure messages.
 If you have connected something else to your LinnStrument that also sends polypressure messages, there is a small possibility of confusion.
 If after an import there is no sucess or failure scrolling message, to avoid confusion either set Allow Importing to OFF, or just unplug the LinnStrument.*